 - Be aware of any pre-appointment restrictions.
-At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.
+At the time you make the appointment, ask if there's anything you need to do in advance, such as restrict your diet.

-- Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.
+- List any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.

-- Write down key personal information, including any major stresses or recent life changes.
+- List key personal information, including any major stresses or recent life changes.

 - Take a family member or friend along.
 Sometimes it can be difficult to take in all the information you hear during an appointment.
 Someone who accompanies you may remember something that you missed or forgot.

-- Write down questions to ask your doctor.
+- List questions to ask your doctor.